daveray/familiar/README.md

     [[1 2 3] {"hi" "bye", :foo [4, 5, 6]}]

 Note that Ruby Symbols are converted to Clojure keywords.

+Similarly, Clojure data structures can be converted to equivalent, native, data structures using the `to_ruby` method.

 # Functions
 Make a function from a proc or lambda: